 e.
 Participate in Departmental Grand Rounds.

 f.
 Required courses: A minimum of three courses are required for the degree, whether the applicant is conducting patient oriented research, laboratory research or translational research.
-These are IMED 645 (Introduction to Biostatistics); IMED 625 (Principles of Clinical Research) and Sect Ed 501 (Responsible Conduct of Research).
+These are IMED 645 (Introduction to Biostatistics); IMED 625 (Principles of Clinical Research) and IMED 630 Ethical and Practical Issues in Clinical Investigation or Sect Ed 501 Responsible Conduct of Research.

 g.
 For those conducting clinical research, possible alternative required courses in the place of IMED 645 and IMED 625 are: IMED 660, 661 and 662, Methods in Clinical Research.